johnhof/IceBuddy/README.md

 Mongoman
 ========

-I hate code bloat expecially when its something that we'll need to do over and over again.
+I hate code bloat especially when its something that we'll need to do over and over again.
 So I made a wrapper MANage MONGOose/mongo and mongoose-validator.

 Once this is near completion I'd like to make it into a separate module for public use.